ROSEN, A GLOBALLY RESPECTED LAW FIRM, Encourages Mobileye Global Inc. Investors With Losses To Secure Counsel Before Important Deadline In Securities ...

-New York, New York--(Newsfile Corp. - February 16, 2024) - WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Mobileye Global Inc. (NASDAQ: MBLY) between January 26, 2023 and January 3, 2024, both dates inclusive (the "Class Period"), of the important March 18, 2024 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Mobileye Global Inc. (NASDAQ: MBLY) between January 26, 2023 and January 3, 2024, both dates inclusive (the“Class Period”), of the important March 18, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased Mobileye securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.